 Have students use the Eraser tool to create their image and type the name for the image in the spaces to complete the sentence on their page.
 Expect inventive spelling.
 If you have someone to assist in your classroom, have each student record their sentence as well to build fluency and reading confidence.

 Once each student has completed their page, combine individual student work into a single Wixie file.
 Present it to the class, print it for students to take home, or export as an eBook so students can read it on a tablet at home.

 You can also create this book as part of a station rotation.
-Simply open the activity page on your computer or interactive white board and have each student complete with your help.
+Simply open the activity page on your computer or interactive whiteboard and have each student complete it with your help.
 Just remember to duplicate the template page before each student begins.

 Explore figurative language with elementary students

 Talk to your elementary or intermediate students about the phrase “Don’t Cry Over Spilt Milk.”
 Do they know what it really means?
-Talk about figurative language and see if students can come up with other example of idioms - phrases that have meaning different from the literal meaning of the words they contain.
+Talk about figurative language and see if students can come up with other examples of idioms - phrases that have meaning different from the literal meaning of the words they contain.

 Create a list of idioms as a class.
 Have each student choose a unique idiom and use Wixie to create a page that demonstrates the literal and figurative meaning of the phrase (lesson plan on Creative Educator).
-Print the images and post as a figurative language collection to help other students at school better understand idiomatic language.
+Print the images and post them as a figurative language collection to help other students at school better understand idiomatic language.